openresty/lua-resty-memcached/README.markdown

     memc:set("dog", "a kind of animal")

-but the former form can eliminate string concatenation operations on the Lua land and could be a little faster.

 The `exptime` parameter is optional, defaults to `0`.

 The `flags` parameter is optional, defaults to `0`.